Improve the performance of your document processing model

 Add more documents to the training data

-The more documents you tag, the more AI Builder will learn how to better recognize the fields.
+The more documents you tag, the more AI Builder learns how to better recognize the fields.
 To add more documents, edit your document processing model and upload more documents.
-You'll find the option to edit the model on the details page of the model.
+You find the option to edit the model on the details page of the model.

 Screenshot of the details page with the option to edit a document processing model.